Skip to content

 Best All-in-One Sleep Product

 Hypnos by Adera ($65) — Contains Kavain 400mg, Oleamide 200mg, Apigenin 100mg, and Melatonin 0.3mg in a single capsule formula.
 The dosing is clinically relevant (not pixie-dusted), and the melatonin is at the correct physiological dose rather than the excessive 5-10mg you see in most products.
 The kavain-oleamide-apigenin combination hits three different sleep mechanisms simultaneously.
-Available at aderastate.com.
+Available at aderastate.com via our partner link.

 Best Individual Compounds